 - State regulations.
 Some states are more stringent on insurance products.
 This makes it more expensive for carriers to get products approved by a state’s insurance department.
 Heavy regulation also increases selling, promotional and processing costs.

 Carriers often avoid selling products in states with strict regulations.
-Fewer carriers means less competition.
+Fewer carriers mean less competition.
 This typically increases the cost as well.

 - Claims history in states.
 Insurers base their rates in a region on the claims history of that area.
 The more disability claims an insurer experiences in a region or state, the more it will charge all insureds in that area.

-Other factors that will affect premium cost are based on your policy preferences.
+Other factors that will affect premium costs are based on your policy preferences.
 These include:

 You can choose how long the policy will pay benefits.
 The longer you receive payments, the more you pay in premium.
 Some policies will pay a monthly benefit for a pre-established period, such as 10 years.
 Others will pay until you reach a certain age, typically 65.
 A few insurance companies have an option that pays lifetime benefits if the insured remains disabled for life.

-Disability policies include a waiting a period.
-This is sometimes referred to as an elimination period.
+Disability insurance policies include a waiting period, commonly known as an elimination period.
 It’s the period of time between when a disability occurs and when benefits are paid.

 The elimination period for disability insurance is similar to the deductible on property insurance.
 It’s the part you pay out-of-pocket before benefits kick in.
 The longer the waiting period on disability insurance, the less you will pay in premium.